Kendrapada: Demography

 Hindus encompass the majority of the population.
 There is a substantial Muslim minority.

-Most of the residents of Kendrapara are farmers.
+Most of the residents of Kendrapada are farmers.
 Some do business and some fish in the rivers and the Bay of Bengal.
 Some people also grow prawn near the sea shore, as it is profitable.
 Many small-scale industries are appearing in the area and bringing job opportunities.

 Culture

-The Baladevjew Temple is located in Kendrapara district of Odisha.
+The Baladevjew Temple is located in Kendrapada district of Odisha.
 A Chariot Festival, or Rath Yatra, is held in the month of Ashadha(June/July) every year.
 The chariot of Lord Baladevjew is known as Brahma Taladhwaja and is considered the biggest chariot of its type in the world.

-The Gajalaxmi puja on Kojagari Purnima or Kumar Purnima Durga Pujaat Amruta manohi village is celebrated in the month of October, and Kartikeya Puja and Maa Kali Puja at Olaver are held in November each year.
-Gajalaxmi puja is a big festival in Kendrapara and is celebrated for 7 days.
+The Gajalaxmi puja on Kojagari Purnima or Kumar Purnima Durga Puja at Amruta Manohi village is celebrated in the month of October, and Kartikeya Puja and Maa Kali Puja at Olaver are held in November each year.
+Gajalaxmi puja is a big festival in Kendrapada and is celebrated for 7 days.

 Maa Basanti Durga Puja in Basupur has been one of the region's most famous festivals for over 80 years.
-The Oriya sweet dish, Rasabali, originated in Kendrapara.
-Kendrapara is also known as Tulasi Ksherta (as Tulasi, different from basil tulsi, the wife of Lord Balabhadra) and Gupta Kshetra (Lord Balabhadra wished to stay here secretly).
+The Odia sweet dish, Rasabali, originated in Kendrapada.
+Kendrapada is also known as Tulasi Ksherta (as Tulasi, different from Basil a.k.a.
+Tulsi, the wife of Lord Balabhadra) and Gupta Kshetra (Lord Balabhadra wished to stay here secretly).
 Different types of prasad prepared and used in Baladevjew Temple are Rasabali, Potali Pitha, Magaja Ladoo, Kakaraa, Khaja, Karanji, Chhena Kheeri, Ghanabrata, Dahipakhala, Khiri, and Puri.

 One of the most popular festivals, Kartikaswar Puja, is held on the banks of the Luna at Kalapada Kendrapada.
 It has also been known as the Kendrapada Boita Bandhana Utchav ingratiation every year since 2005.